Statistics with Gummi Bear Catapults part 2: Measurement System Analysis Considerations

 The first R, repeatability, is about whether the same person gets the same measurement when they measure more than once.
 The second R, reproducibility, is about whether different people get the same measurement when they measure the same item.

 It’s not uncommon to take measurements for granted.
 But measurement error can have a big effect on the decisions that you make.
-If you have more than a few minutes, you can check out a pretty heavy explanation by Donald Wheeler about how much bad product gets shipped because of measurement error even when you inspect every product.

 Next time we’ll take a look at some analyses that are part of quality improvement that will let you know how well you’re measuring.
 Get ready for the fun, because there’s more gummi bear statistics on the way!